Classic FM (UK): Overview

-Classic FM broadcasts nationally on FM, DAB+, Freeview, satellite and cable television and is available internationally by streaming audio over the internet.
+Classic FM broadcasts nationally on 100-102 FM, DAB+, Freeview, satellite and cable television and is available internationally by streaming audio over the internet.
 It is the only Independent National Radio station to broadcast on FM, alongside BBC Radios 1, 2, 3 and 4.
 In addition to playing a wide repertoire of traditional classical music, the station also features more modern orchestral pieces such as film scores, television theme music and video game music.

 History

 The idea for a national, commercial FM network devoted to classical music originated with the management at GWR Group, an entrepreneurial group of UK commercial radio stations.
 It had been operating a trial programme on its AM frequencies in Wiltshire and Bristol, testing audience reaction to a regular drive-time programme of popular classical music.
 It proved successful, and the company's CEO, Ralph Bernard, and programme director, Michael Bukht, drew up the plans for a national station.

 Meanwhile, Brian Brolly, formerly the CEO of Andrew Lloyd Webber's Really Useful Group, had a similar idea in 1990.
 After failing to raise sufficient funds for the project, Brolly's consortium was approached by the GWR Group, and the two merged.
 The UK Government had decided to award several new national radio licences, and invited tenders.
 Brolly had brought the idea to Rick Senat, the long-serving head of business affairs in London for Warner Bros. and current owner of Hammer Films.
 Initially rejected by Warner Bros., Senat showed the project to the President of Time Warner International Broadcasting, Tom McGrath, a former classical musician and conductor.
 Time Warner agreed to back the project, but was prohibited under UK law of that time from owning more than a 25% interest.

 The Radio Authority had granted an exemption so that Time Warner could hold more than 25%, provided a UK citizen/corporation was larger in the shareholding group.

 The station launched at 06:00 on Monday 7 September 1992, after two months of test transmissions using a recording of birdsong.
 Nick Bailey presented the first programme, and Zadok the Priest by George Frideric Handel was the first piece to be played.
 Other launch presenters included Henry Kelly, Susannah Simons, Petroc Trelawny and Adrian Love.

 Global, the UK's largest radio station ownership group, now owns the station.
 Classic FM has broadcast from its current studios, on the second floor of 30 Leicester Square in central London, since March 2006.
 The first programme to be broadcast live from there was Mark Griffiths' programme on 26 March 2006.

 In April and May 2017, High Score, the first series on UK radio dedicated to video game music, was first broadcast on Classic FM.
 According to the station's website, it became "the most popular programme on 'Listen Again' in Classic FM's 25-year history".
 It was presented by composer Jessica Curry.

-On 2 January 2024, Classic FM switched from being broadcast in 128 kbps stereo DAB to being broadcast in 64 kbps stereo DAB+.
+On 2 January 2024, Classic FM switched from being broadcast in 128 kbit/s stereo DAB to being broadcast in 64 kbit/s stereo DAB+.